The NSW Government wrote this fact sheet.

 To get a PCR test, you will need to take your form to a clinic to get tested there.

 A health care worker does the test for you.

-- are at high risk of catching COVID-19.
+You should contact your doctor for advice if you are at high risk of catching COVID-19.

 We have Easy Read information about PCR tests on our website.

 The Disability Gateway has Easy Read information about getting a COVID-19 test.